SettRaziel/ruby_visualization/README.md

 -r, --range    arguments: <start> <end>; prints all datasets within the range
                of the provided arguments, indices as [1,2, ..., # datasets], excludes -i, -t
+-s, --section  arguments: <interval> <delta>; interpolates data for a given
+               region specified by a coordinate, an interval and stepwidth;
--t, --time     arguments: <x> <y> ; creates a timeline for the given coordinate
-               (x,y), coordinates not lying on the data point will be interpolated, excludes -a, -c and -i
+               result: interpolated values in (x+-interval, y+-interval) with stepwidth delta, excludes -e, -t; requires -c -t, --time     arguments: <x> <y> ; creates a timeline for the given coordinate (x,y), coordinates not lying on the data point will be interpolated, excludes -a, -c and -i